yoavweber/PGFC/README.md

 This program utilizes a specialized version of the go-implementation of IPFS - located at [go-pgfs](https://github.com/yoavweber/go-pgfs) <br>
 All licenses and dependencies from the original project this repository has been forked from ([go-ipfs](https://github.com/ipfs/go-ipfs)) have been preserved.

-Further Project Progress Documentation is located in the (Project Wiki)[https://github.com/yoavweber/PGFS/wiki].
+Further Project Progress Documentation is located in the [Project Wiki](https://github.com/yoavweber/PGFS/wiki).

 ## Features
 The program is directly utilizing a specialized version of IPFS (found at [go-pgfs](https://github.com/yoavweber/go-pgfs)), where all features from the go-implementation of IPFS ([go-ipfs](https://github.com/ipfs/go-ipfs)) are preserved, yet some modified to fit the project case.
 Additional features include: